Title

 Abstract

-During 2005-2007, the Securities and Exchange Commission (SEC) conducted a randomized trial in which it removed short-sale restrictions from one-third of the Russell 3000 firms (pilot firms).
-Early studies found modest market microstructure effects of removing the restrictions but no effect on short interest, pilot firm returns, or price efficiency.
+During 2005–2007, the Securities and Exchange Commission conducted a randomized trial in which it removed short-sale restrictions from one third of the Russell 3000 firms.
+Early studies found modest market microstructure effects of removing the restrictions but no effect on short interest, stock returns, volatility, or price efficiency.
 More recently, many studies have attributed a wide range of indirect outcomes to this experiment, mostly without assessing the causal channels for those outcomes.
-We examine the three most often cited causal channels for these indirect effects: short interest, share returns and managerial fear.
-We find no evidence to support any of these channels.
-We then reexamine the principal findings in four recent studies using a pre-specified research design (similar across the four reexaminations) and a larger sample that closely matches the actual experiment, and find no support for the reported outcomes in any of these papers.
-We then switch to best-match specifications that closely match the samples and specifications reported in each paper, and still find only minimal support for the reported results.
-For two papers, we have the authors’ original data and code; the reported results technically replicate but are highly fragile.
-Our findings highlight the importance of confirming a causal channel in randomized trials or natural experiments as well as the importance of sample selection and other aspects of specification choice for the statistical significance of reported results.
+We examine the three most often cited causal channels for these indirect effects: short interest, returns, and managerial fear.
+We find no evidence to support these channels.
+We then reexamine the principal findings in four recent studies using a sample that closely matches the actual experiment and a common research design and find minimal support for the reported indirect effects.
+Our findings highlight the importance of confirming a causal channel or an economic mechanism and show that sample selection and specification choices can produce statistical significance even without an underlying economic mechanism.

 Document Type